OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ### Network Analysis

-We were able to combine Topic Modeling and Sentiment Analysis through Network Analysis in order to find non-textual properties of our dataset starting from the users' posts only.
-These results are also in line with the findings of the reference paper and project for this conclusive part of our analyses.
+In this conclusive part of our analyses we were able to combine Topic Modeling and Sentiment Analysis through Network Analysis in order to find non-textual properties of our dataset starting from the users' posts only.
+Our results, discussed in the previous section, also seem to be in line with the findings of our reference paper [5] and project [6].

-Overall, we were able to test also in our chosen subreddit the effectiveness of computational linguistic tools in providing insights on a dataset on a variety of dimensions, including non strictly-textual properties.
+Overall, we were able to test in our chosen subreddit the effectiveness of computational linguistic tools in providing insights on a dataset on a variety of dimensions, including non strictly-textual properties.

 ## Contributions